benjamin-elusers/Cell-Grid-Montage-for-yeastRGB/README.md

 *Pseudo-Algorithm:*

     STATUS=initGlobalVariables
     MONTAGE=setMontageParameters

+    If first row is : plate well orf c0 c1 c2 c3
     Load input.tsv
-If columns are : plate well orf c0 c1 c2 c3

     For each rowInput:

-    0. Check if well has been visited if FALSE : update STATUS (picnum reset to 1, get well position on plate) createImage GRID for each channel
+        1. Check if well has been visited if FALSE : update STATUS (picnum reset to 1, get well position on plate) createImage GRID for each channel

-    1. Get detected cells in segmented image (channel c0) in Array of Cell Objects (CELLS) if CELLS length is 0 : skip to next rowInput else
+        2. Get detected cells in segmented image (channel c0) in Array of Cell Objects (CELLS) if CELLS length is 0 : skip to next rowInput else
               For each channel ( c0 c1 c2 c3 )
                   open Image Channel
                   if( COPY == true)
-                  2.a) copy ROI from CELLS from ImageChannel to corresponding Image GRID if CopiedCells == MaxCellPerWell
+                      3.a) copy ROI from CELLS from ImageChannel to corresponding Image GRID if CopiedCells == MaxCellPerWell
                                save Image GRID as TIFF with Labels close Image GRID
                                set COPY = false
                   else
-                  2.b) skip to next rowInput
+                      3.b) skip to next rowInput